mesfind/bioinfo-python/_episodes/01-intro.md

 ### Executing Scripts

 One of the more practical uses of Python in the command line is to execute scripts.
-Several of the examples above are contained within the script called [`Week_08/scripts/01-intro.py`](https://github.com/EEOB-BioData/BCB546X-Fall2017/blob/master/Week_08/scripts/01-intro.py) (in the course GitHub repository).
+Several of the examples above are contained within the script called [`01-intro.py`](https://github.com/EEOB-BioData/BCB546X-Fall2018/blob/master/course-files/python/scripts/01-intro.py) (in the `course-files/python/scripts` directory of the course GitHub repository).
 You can run this whole script from the command line in your terminal:

 ```
 $ python 01-intro.py